|Nutrition Facts (per serving)|

 Slowly whisk the dry ingredients into the egg and milk mixture.
-It's ok for the batter to be a little lumpy.
+It's OK for the batter to be a little lumpy.
 Let it sit for about 5 minutes.
 The batter will puff up.
-If it's too thick, add a little more milk one teaspoon at the time, but be careful not to overmix.
+If it's too thick, add a little more milk 1 teaspoon at the time, but be careful not to overmix.

 While the batter is sitting, heat up in a small saucepan 1 cup of raspberries with 1/4 cup of sugar.
 Cook on medium-low heat for about 5 minutes, until it is slightly thickened but still saucy.
 Pour in a bowl and set aside.